• Skip to primary navigation

 4. Bake the sugar for about 10 minutes.

-5. Remove from the oven and allow it cool before breaking the clumps that were created while baking.
+5. Remove from the oven and allow it to cool before breaking the clumps that were created while baking.

 6. Once completely cooled, transfer to an airtight container and store at room temperature.